 - having difficulty managing their own medicines because of literacy or language difficulties, dexterity problems or impaired sight, confusion/dementia or other cognitive difficulties;

-- attending a number of different doctors, both medical practitioners and specialists; and/or
+- attending a number of different doctors, both prescribed medical practitioners and specialists; and/or

 - recently discharged from a facility / hospital (in the last four weeks).